simonprickett/redis-pi-camera/pi/README.md

 python3 --version
 ```

-If you need to upgrade your Python version, use your operating system's package manager or refer to [this guide from raspberrypitips.com](https://raspberrytips.com/install-latest-python-raspberry-pi/).
+The operating system should have been supplied with an appropriate Python version pre-installed.
+If you find that you need to upgrade your Python version, use your operating system's package manager or refer to [this guide from raspberrypitips.com](https://raspberrytips.com/install-latest-python-raspberry-pi/).

 You'll also need the Pip package manager.
-Install with:
+Install it with:

 ```
 sudo apt install python3-pip